 Overall, it is crucial to engage early with regulatory agencies to align your pharmaceutical development, your manufacturing strategy, and your comparability plans and discuss the impact on the performed and planned nonclinical and clinical development activities.
 This not only speeds up the marketing process, but also builds confidence in your company and current product for potential investors.

-Prior to the clinical administration of a CGT/ATMP, adequate nonclinical information should be provided using a relevant animal model.
-Due to the specific characteristics of CGT/ATMPs and differences in regulatory requirements, nonclinical development may not follow a “standardized” approach.
+Prior to the clinical administration of a CAGT/ATMP, adequate nonclinical information should be provided using a relevant animal model.
+Due to the specific characteristics of CAGT/ATMPs and differences in regulatory requirements, nonclinical development may not follow a “standardized” approach.
 Products used in nonclinical studies should be representative of the product that will be administered to humans in clinical studies.
 In addition, the animal models used should have a predictive value to the clinical use of the product in humans, bearing the disease indication in mind.

 The final product should be based on the right data.
 This might sound like a no-brainer, but, in all reality products are being developed that aren’t.
 For instance, during development imposed differences in isolation of cell sources, other vector backbone or differences in matrix preparation can induce a huge discrepancy in outcome parameters and present the risk of not being able to connect your nonclinical development to a product that can be used in clinical trials.